mzazon/awesome-cloud-projects/aws/container-resource-optimization-eks/container-resource-optimization-eks.md

 4. **Create VPA Configuration for Resource Optimization**:

    VPA policies define how resource optimization should be applied to specific workloads, establishing the boundaries and behavior for automated cost optimization.
 This configuration starts in "Off" mode to allow you to review recommendations before enabling automatic updates, following AWS cost optimization best practices that emphasize validation before implementation.
-The policy includes safety boundaries (minAllowed and maxAllowed) to prevent VPA from making recommendations that could negatively impact application performance or availability.

    ```bash
    # Create VPA policy for the test application